 - be Canadian citizens, permanent residents of Canada, or be otherwise legally permitted to work in Canada

-- conduct and support research in Canada (nominations where the preponderance of the research is in Canada could also be considered)
+- conduct and support research in Economics or Finance in Canada (nominations where the majority of the research is in Canada could also be considered)

-- be employed by a Canadian university in a tenure or tenure-track position during the term of the Fellowship Award
+- be employed by a Canadian university in a tenured position during the term of the Fellowship Award

 Eligible nominees will be considered by the Fellowship Nominating Committee.
-This Committee provides recommendations to the Bank's Governing Council who will make the final decision.
-For more information, please refer to the Terms of Reference.
+This Committee provides recommendations to the Bank's Governing Council who select the final recipient(s).
+For more information, refer to the Fellowship Nominating Committee Terms of Reference.

-The selection criteria used to assess eligible nominations includes:
+The criteria used to assess eligible nominations includes:

-- demonstrated excellence and innovation in the nominee’s work as indicated by publications of refereed and other articles as well as citations and references (i.e., commentaries/critiques), other research outputs, including books and book chapters, research grants and awards, and recognition by peers
+- demonstrated excellence and innovation in the nominee’s work as indicated by publications and forthcoming articles in high impact peer-reviewed journals as well as citations and references (i.e., commentaries/critiques), working papers, other research outputs, including books and book chapters, research grants and awards, and recognition by peers

-- applicability to Bank of Canada policy development and/or research, as indicated in a match of the nominee's written work and research plan with Bank plans and priorities; and as expressed in the nomination materials
+- applicability to Bank of Canada policy development or research, as indicated in a match of the nominee's written work and research plan with Bank plans and priorities; and as expressed in the nomination materials

 Recipient terms and conditions

-Recipients of the Fellowship Award will be required to abide by the following terms and conditions.
+Recipients of the Fellowship Award will be required to abide by these and other terms and conditions.
 More detailed information will be provided to recipients and their nominating universities.

 Collaboration with Bank researchers

 Recipients are expected to collaborate periodically with Bank research staff by, for example, co-authoring papers, conducting seminars, commenting on research papers or proposals, etc.

-Recipients are expected to participate in an annual Learning Exchange during the term of their award, at the Bank of Canada’s Head Office in Ottawa, or at such place as determined by the Bank.
+Recipients are expected to participate in an annual Learning Exchange during the term of their award at the Bank of Canada’s Head Office in Ottawa, or at such place as determined by the Bank.

 Annual review and confirmation

 The Fellowship Award is subject to an annual review and confirmation by the Bank’s Governing Council for the term of the award.
 This happens in the fall and includes providing an update of the recipient’s research plan.
-Recipients will be contacted by the Fellowship Secretariat with the requirements.
+Recipients will be contacted by the Governance Office with the requirements.